Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How to redeem points for the best value

-To get the highest points redemption value you need to use your points for the right reward.
+To get the highest points redemption value, you need to use your points for the right reward.
 For example, travel credit cards often have a 1 cent value per point, but only if you redeem it toward travel purchases.
 This means, avoid gift cards, cash and merchandise and focus only on travel redemption.

 Some credit cards let you transfer points to partner airlines and hotels.
 But this doesn’t necessarily mean that you’ll get better points value.
-To be sure you get the most for your points, compare the redemption value in points on your credit card and travel partners by dividing the cash price with the points price.
+To be sure you get the most for your points, compare the redemption value in points on your credit card and travel partners by dividing the cash price by the points price.

 Example